 B-29 Superfortress walkaround photos

 Forever linked with the nuclear strikes on Hiroshima and Nagasaki, the Boeing B-29 represented a quantum leap in aviation technology, and finally gave the US the “superbomber” that had been desired since the abortive XB-15 and XB-19.
 There were many preliminary designs from Boeing, and by the time the actual XB-29 prototype first flew in September 1942, it was quite a different aircraft than first conceived.
-There were many development and production hurdles to overcome, but by the end of the war a great mass of Superforts operating from the Marianas were at work against Japanese targets.
+Despite the program experiencing severe development and production problems, by the end of the war a great mass of Superforts operating from the Marianas were at work against Japanese targets.
 Postwar, B-29s would form the backbone of the USAF’s Strategic Air Command until the early 1950s, and would also serve as refueling tankers, reconnaissance aircraft, and motherships up until 1960, with developed B-50 versions lasting for several years after that.

 Photo: “Pressurized Tail Cabins For B-29” Aviation News September 11, 1944 p.36

 Photo: color close-up of the tail of B-29 26340 Flying February 1945 p.66

 Photo: B-29 45-21752 during Project Ruby.
 Flight May 30, 1946 p.538.
 This aircraft dropped British Grand Slam bombs on the former German U-Boat pens at Farge.
 There is also a photo of a Grand Slam being loaded into a Superfortress from a pit.

 “Superforts with Roundels” Flight 30 March 1950 p.392-393 delivery of ex-USAF B-29s to the RAF